psachi/hackforgood2018/README.md

 ## The Issue
 ### Non-profits are in need of human capital and student organizations can't easily find volunteering opportunities

+Student organizations have to go through many layers of effort to find relevant ways to significantly impact their communities.
+Because of this friction, student groups prefer to volunteer with existing partnerships instead of looking for new ones, creating positive feedback loops.
+This leaves other nonprofits in greater need.

+## Our Solution
+### Create a dynamic service marketplace where student organizations and nonprofit organizations can connect

 This platform acts as a marketplace between student organizations and community services.
-Volunteer organizations can directly advertise their needs so student organizations can best deploy their resources.
+Volunteer organizations can directly advertise their needs so student organizations can most efficiently deploy their resources.
+This allows student groups to help the nonprofits that have the most unmet need.

+Ideas and Progress:
+First step: Our goal for today was to aggregate student organization data into one easy-to-access page to facilitate communication between organizations in need.
+Using a Selenium package in Python, we webscraped the name and contact information of all student organizations at UT into one table, providing a direct method of contact for community organizations.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.